 Students, faculty, and staff should exercise caution and good sense when working in any architecture studio.
-To provide equity in access to woodshop tools, the plotters, 3D printers, AutoDesk and Adobe programs, the laser cutter, etc. students and faculty are expected to act with respect to the university equipment.
+Students and faculty are expected to act with respect to university equipment to provide equity in access to woodshop tools, plotters, 3D printers, AutoDesk and Adobe programs, the laser cutter, etc. Students desire training on laser cutters, workshop tools, and CNC areas that is provided consistently and often.
 This section describes general guidelines for use in all studios.

-If a serious accident occurs, call 911 immediately and give the location of the studio and the nature of the injury.
-An emergency phone is located next to the door in ET 203, ET 207, ET 208, ET 209, and ET 212.
+If a severe accident occurs, call 911 immediately and give the location of the studio and the nature of the injury.
+An emergency phone is next to the door in ET 203, ET 207, ET 208, ET 209, and ET 212.
 Always carry information about your medical conditions with you.
 Report any injuries to your professor.
 Know where the fire extinguisher, first aid kit, and emergency phone are for every workspace.
 Know the room number and name of the building for your studio.
-Emergency exits are clearly marked in the Engineering Technology Building.
-It is the student's responsibility to be familiar with the fire egress options from their location in the building.
+Emergency exits are marked in the Engineering Technology Building.
+The student must be familiar with the fire egress options from their location in the building.
 Clean up spills, pick up trash or dropped materials, and disconnect cords before they become problems.
-Power tools are not permitted in the studio unless special permission is given by the instructor.
+The studio does not permit power tools unless the instructor gives special permission.
 See Production Lab Safety Procedures and Authorization in the Student Handbook.
-(Link below) Focus on what you are doing.
-Absolutely no horseplay in studios.
+(Link below) Focus on your work; horseplay in studios will not be tolerated.